thornoar/pshash/documentation/main.typ

 $
   k'_1 = lui(\#^smc (conf))(k_1 + p),
 $
-and then this new choice key is plugged into the hash function along with the shuffle key.
+and then this new choice key is plugged into the pseudo-hash function along with the shuffle key.
 Due to the injectivity of $hash$ with respect to $k_1$, we see that different public keys produce different output hashes, as long as they remain in the interval $(\#^smc (conf))$.
 Its influence on $k_1$ is simple and predictable, but it doesn't have to be complex, since the public key is not directly responsible for any encryption.
 Instead it is designed to be easily remembered.

 == Counting ages of the Universe <bignum>